Ballard Locks – Large from Seattle’s Child on Vimeo.

 Volunteer Park (Capitol Hill)

 A gorgeous urban oasis, Volunteer Park is a Seattle institution.
-Acres of open lawn encourages red checkered blankets and baguettes, and a large playground with climbing structures, a sandbox and a rock wall promise a post-picnic romp.
-Cool off in the wading pool (which opens in June), explore dahlia gardens and koi ponds, or climb the water tower’s 100 steps for a 360° view of the city.
+Acres of open lawns (and not many picnic tables) encourage picnics on blankets, and a large playground with climbing structures, a sandbox, and a small rock wall promise a post-picnic romp.
+Young kids will also be happy to cool off in the wading pool (open May 27 through September 4, 2023).
+Or talk your group into a post-picnic climb up the water tower’s 100 steps for a 360° view of the city.

 1247 15th Ave E